- Range of serial numbers: 1 – 1,000

 As with most Colt firearms there are always exceptions to the rule with some engraved examples known, inlaid silver bands and also those with silver-plated back-straps and frames, ivory or mother-of–pearl grips and case hardened hammers and loading levers when present.
 Values depend on condition, rarity and provenance.
 Some specimens are cased.

 For in-depth reference on Paterson pistols see ‘The Paterson Colt Book featuring the Dennis A. Levett Collection’ by R.L.
 Wilson.

 More Paterson Percussion Era

-The Colt Pocket or Baby Model Paterson Revolver No. 1 was manufactured circa 1837 to 1838 in Paterson, New Jersey.
-A total of approximately 500 were made and serial numbered 1 through 500.
-This was the smallest revolver manufactured by Samuel Colt.
-The standard Model is identified as follows.
+The Colt Belt Model Paterson Revolver No. 2 was manufactured circa 1837 to 1840 in Paterson, New Jersey.
+A total of approximately 400 were made and serial numbered 1 through 850 along with the No. 2 Belt Model which shares its serial numbering.